NadiiaBulmak/support-agent/README.md

 ### 4. Add the knowledge source

-Create `src/modules/knowledge/sources/cbt-material.md` and place only material that you are allowed to use and redistribute. `FILE_NAME` selects the file that ingestion reads from `SOURCE_PATH`.
-The source is not included in this repository because its copyright and redistribution terms must be checked separately.
-Alternatively, set `SOURCE_PATH` to an existing directory containing that file.
+The repository currently contains `src/modules/knowledge/sources/cbt-material.md` and `metadata.json`.
+The metadata records the source license as `Not specified`, so verify the source terms before redistributing the repository or using a different source.
+For a clean setup, replace the file with material you are allowed to use, or set `SOURCE_PATH` to another directory and set `FILE_NAME` to its file name.

 The ingestion command cleans the file, splits it into chunks, creates Gemini embeddings with the configured `LLM_API_KEY`, and stores the document and chunks in PostgreSQL.
 It requires a reachable database and a valid `LLM_API_KEY`.